pherephobia/NK_Proj/README.md

 ## Project Structure

 - `data/`: Contains the raw and pre-processed datasets.
-- `scripts/`: R scripts for data processing, network analysis, and visualizations.
+- `R/`: R scripts for data processing, network analysis, and visualizations.
+- `Outputs/`: Stores outputs from data and R, such as figures, tables, etc.
 - `README.md`: This document.

 ## Key Findings